-- It's not too late to plant up a hanging basket!
-If you haven't done it before then choose a basket with solid sides so that you only need to plant up the top.
+- It's still not too late to plant up a hanging basket!
+If you haven't done it before, then choose a basket with solid sides so that you only need to plant up the top.

 - Use the best potting compost available to get a fuller and longer display.

 - Add resin-coated, slow-release fertiliser tablets (Osmocote, Grow-Sure, etc.) so that your plants are well fed for most of the summer.

 - Water regularly and nip off any flowers that have gone over.
 This encourages more flowers to be produced.